-Welcome to the course webpage for the Fall 2013 term of CSC108H, an Introduction to Computer Programming, on the St George campus.
+Welcome to the course webpage for the Fall 2016 term of CSC108H, an Introduction to Computer Programming, on the St. George campus.
 This course teaches the basics of programming in Python, which is an industrial-strength programming language used at companies like Google and Industrial Light and Magic.

-The course is delivered through 3 lecture hours a week.
-For weeks 2 through 12, you will also watch video lectures to prepare for on-campus lectures.
-Your labs begin in the second week of term.
+Four sections (L0101, L0102, L0201, and L5101) are on-campus and are delivered through 3 lecture hours a week.
+For weeks 2 through 12, you will also watch video lectures to prepare for the on-campus lectures.

 The textbook, Practical Programming (2nd edition): An Introduction to Computer Science Using Python 3, matches very closely with the course material.
 Some notes: